uber/athenadriver/README.md

 (This project is a sandbox project and the development status is STABLE.)

-`athenadriver` is a fully-featured AWS Athena database driver for Go developed at Uber ATG.
+`athenadriver` is a fully-featured AWS Athena database driver for Go developed at Uber Technologies Inc.
 It provides a hassle-free way of querying AWS Athena database with Go standard library.
 It not only provides basic features of Athena Go SDK, but addresses some SDK's limitation, improves and extends it.
 Moreover, it also includes